Rabies Antibody Endpoint

 Less than 0.1 IU/mL: Below detection limit

-In humans a result of 0.5 IU/mL or higher is considered acceptable according to the World Health Organization (WHO) guidelines; see WHO and Advisory Committee on Immunization Practices documents for additional guidance.
+In humans a results of 0.5 IU/mL or higher is considered an acceptable response to rabies vaccination according to the World Health Organization (WHO) guidelines; see WHO and Advisory Committee on Immunization Practices documents for additional guidance.

 Test Performed by: RFFIT/K-State Rabies Laboratory